callei/Noises/README.md

 *Note: The first time you generate audio, it will download necessary models (~4GB) from HuggingFace.
 This connects to the internet once, then never again.
 If this does not work for you, please reach out so I can fix the issues!*

+## Task Manager & Processes

+When running **Noises**, you will see a few different processes in your Task Manager.
+This is normal!

+*   **Noises.exe:** The main application window and lightweight controller.
+*   **backend.exe:** The heavy lifter!
+This is the Python engine running the AI models.
+It runs separately to keep the UI smooth.
+*   **WebView2 / msedgewebview2.exe:** These processes handle the rendering of the user interface (similar to Chrome/Edge tabs).

 ## Tech Stack (For the nerds)

 *   **Frontend:** React, Tailwind CSS, Framer Motion